Quox/tm_academic/content/authors/admin/_index.md

 first_name: Alice
 email: kontakt@tomaszmazurkiewicz.pl
 ---
-Tomasz Mazurkiewicz received his M.Sc. degree (*summa cum laude*) in Information Technology with a specialization in cryptology from the Military University of Technology, Warsaw, Poland, in 2014.
-He received a Ph.D.
-Eng. degree (*summa cum laude*) in Information and Communication Technology in 2021 from the same University.
-His research interests are in logic synthesis and its application in FPGA-based electronic devices.
-His recent activities cover minimization methods of specific Boolean functions (called index generation functions), i.e., linear and non-disjoint functional decomposition.
-He is an author or co-author of several papers dealing with this topic, presented at international conferences such as ISCEng, MIXDES, ISMVL, and
+I received my M.Sc. degree in Information Technology with a specialization in cryptology from the Military University of Technology, Warsaw, Poland, in 2014.
+I received a PhD.
+Eng. degree in Information and Communication Technology in 2021 from the same University.
+My research interests are in logic synthesis and its application in FPGA-based electronic devices.
+My recent activities cover minimization methods of specific Boolean functions (called index generation functions), i.e., linear and non-disjoint functional decomposition.
+I am an author or co-author of several papers dealing with this topic, presented at international conferences such as FedCSIS, ICSEng, MIXDES, and ISMVL.\
-FedCSIS.
+\
+I gained professional experience in institutions dealing with cybersecurity and hardware security, mainly in interdisciplinary teams (IT and electronics).
+Currently, I work as a team leader and project manager.
+I am also an expert in some research and development projects concerning electronic devices used to provide security.